-Standard cabins are comfortable and well laid-out, and with adequate closets and drawer space for most families, they're cozy.
+Standard cabins are comfortable, cozy and well laid out, with adequate closet and drawer space for most families.

 Where Pearl really stands out is in its suites.
-The 134 mini-suites offer, at 284 square ft., a small amount of additional space and a larger balcony, have full bath tubs and the services of the concierge.
-Beyond those, though, guests who are booked into Romance Suites, Penthouse Suites, Courtyard Villas, Owners Suites or Garden Villas enter the stratosphere of cruisedom, with private restaurant privileges, butlers, individual espresso and cappuccino makers, preferred reservations for the alternate restaurants, VIP tender access, VIP boarding and disembarking, a DVD library and other perks and privileges that truly set them apart from the average guest on the same ship.
+Passengers who are booked into The Haven enter the upper stratosphere of cruise VIP status -- private restaurant privileges, preferred reservations for the alternate restaurants, priority tender access, priority boarding and disembarking, butlers, concierge service, individual espresso and cappuccino makers, even feather pillows and other perks and privileges that truly set them apart from the average passenger on the same ship.

-Caveat: The Owners Suites and Penthouse Suites on Deck 10 have verandahs that are completely visible from the bridge above.
-Completely.
-Any indiscretion that takes place out there is subject to being viewed by a range of officers -- or any visitors to the bridge.
+Suite: There are two suite categories outside of The Haven complex, with no access to Haven spaces.
+A penthouse with large balcony runs anywhere from 342 to 578 square feet, and accommodates three to four people.
+Choose from decks 8, 9 or 10.
+(Note: The Owner's Suites and Penthouse Suites on Deck 10 have balconies that are completely visible from the bridge above.
+Any indiscretion that takes place out there is subject to being viewed by a range of officers -- or any visitors to the bridge.)

-Twenty-seven cabins, including suites, are fully wheel-chair accessible and ADA compliant.
+Accessible: Twenty-seven cabins, including suites, are fully wheelchair accessible and ADA compliant.